 We as humans strive for family.
 We grow up in a family.
-Want a family of our own and strive to keep it in harmony and peace.
-We want our family to grow and thrive and feel happy if there is success.
-We also feel sad if any of the family member is not doing well.
+Want a family of our own and attempt to keep it in harmony and peace.
+We want our family to grow and thrive and feel happy if there is a success.
+We also feel sad if any of the family members are not doing well.
 Our emotions run according to their statuses.
 We are bound to their welfare.

-In relation to the title of my hub, I came across a very interesting article where they talk about plants also showing a similar trait.
+Concerning the title of my hub, I came across a fascinating article where they talk about plants, also showing a similar trait.